Home

 The obverse of the 2009 Presidency In Washington Lincoln cents shows the traditional Lincoln cent obverse that has been in use since the series was introduced in 1909.
 The target area for doubled dies on this design is the area around the bottom of Lincoln's ear, the ERTY of LIBERTY, and the date.
 The reverse of the 2009 Presidency In Washington Lincoln cents shows the Capitol building in Washington D.C. which has a half finished dome.
 The target area for doubled dies on this design would be the area at the bottom of the dome and tro the left of the triangular roof structure.
 While the entire obverse and reverse should be examined carefully for doubling, the target area is where you are most likely going to find the doubled die doubling.

-If you have any 2009 Early Childhood Lincoln cent doubled die varieties that are not shown on this page, we would love to add them to our files.
-Go to the Collector Resources page to find the guidelines for submitting coins for attribution.
+If you have any 2009 Presidency in Washington Lincoln cent doubled die varieties that are not shown on this page, we would love to add them to our files.
+Go to the Coin Examinations page to find the guidelines for submitting coins for attribution.
+Just click on the link in the left column menu to access that page.

 In the following listings the person listed as "Submitted By" is the person who sent the coin for listing in the Wexler Doubled Die Files.
 It is not necessarily the person who originally discovered the variety.